bishwashdhakal/einsteinpy/README.rst

 Schouten, Stress-Energy-Momentum, Einstein and Christoffel Symbols is also possible using the library.
 EinsteinPy also features Hypersurface Embedding of Schwarzschild space-time, which will soon lead to modelling of Gravitational Lensing!
-It is released under the MIT license.
+It is released under the MIT license!

 Documentation
 =============